Kamathsan/hr-assistant-agent/README.md

 ## 🎯 Overview

 The Rooman HR Assistant Agent streamlines HR operations by providing 24/7 instant access to company policies.
-Built with advanced NLP and smart context matching, it delivers 95%+ accurate responses with source citations.
+Built with advanced NLP and smart context matching, it delivers 95%+ accurate responses.

 ---